Delsin-Yu/GDPanelFramework/README.md

 ### Note when using this Framework

-While there are precautions taken to prevent framework crashes, there are still certain
+While there are precautions taken, there are still cases where certain uses of APIs could inevitably crash the framework.

 The following panel event methods are executed in under `try ... catch block`, throwing exceptions in the overrides of these methods will not crash the framework.